CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetrySiteInventory.md

 `func (o *NiatelemetrySiteInventory) UnsetApps()`

 UnsetApps ensures that no value is present for Apps, not even an explicit nil
+### GetConfigurationChangeTrackingCount

+`func (o *NiatelemetrySiteInventory) GetConfigurationChangeTrackingCount() int64`

+GetConfigurationChangeTrackingCount returns the ConfigurationChangeTrackingCount field if non-nil, zero value otherwise.

+### GetConfigurationChangeTrackingCountOk

+`func (o *NiatelemetrySiteInventory) GetConfigurationChangeTrackingCountOk() (*int64, bool)`

+GetConfigurationChangeTrackingCountOk returns a tuple with the ConfigurationChangeTrackingCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfigurationChangeTrackingCount

+`func (o *NiatelemetrySiteInventory) SetConfigurationChangeTrackingCount(v int64)`

+SetConfigurationChangeTrackingCount sets ConfigurationChangeTrackingCount field to given value.

+### HasConfigurationChangeTrackingCount

+`func (o *NiatelemetrySiteInventory) HasConfigurationChangeTrackingCount() bool`

+HasConfigurationChangeTrackingCount returns a boolean if a field has been set.

 ### GetConnectivityAnalysisCount

 `func (o *NiatelemetrySiteInventory) GetConnectivityAnalysisCount() int64`